Western Hockey League: The 21st century

 In the 2000s, the league expanded four more times.
 The Vancouver Giants joined in 2001, the Everett Silvertips in 2003, the Chilliwack Bruins in 2005—the team relocated in 2011 and became the Victoria Royals—and the Edmonton Oil Kings in 2007.
 The Kelowna Rockets established a run of dominance, winning three WHL titles in 2003, 2005, and 2009, and winning the Memorial Cup as host in 2004.

 2011 saw WHL teams participate in two outdoor games for the first time.
 The Spokane Chiefs hosted the Kootenay Ice on January 15, and on February 21, the Calgary Hitmen hosted the Regina Pats for a game in conjunction with the 2011 Heritage Classic.
 A third outdoor game was hosted by Regina as part of the 2019 Heritage Classic, featuring a rematch against the Hitmen.

 The league was significantly disrupted by the COVID-19 pandemic, which emerged in North America in early 2020.
 The 2019–20 season was cut short and its playoffs ultimately cancelled due to the pandemic, while the 2020–21 season was played in a modified format, with teams playing 24-game in-division schedules with no playoffs.
 As such, neither the Ed Chynoweth Cup nor the Memorial Cup were awarded in 2020 or 2021.
 The league returned to a regular schedule for 2021–22, and the Oil Kings became the first team to win the Ed Chynoweth Cup since the Prince Albert Raiders in 2019.
+The league added a sixth team in British Columbia in 2025 with the Penticton Vees, while pursuing a new team in Chilliwack.

+The decision of the American National Collegiate Athletic Association (NCAA) in 2024 to open eligibility to CHL players shifted the landscape of major junior hockey in Canada.
+Beginning in 2025, large numbers of college-aged WHL players committed to American universities, while the WHL saw an influx of Junior A prospects that formerly eschewed the league in order to retain NCAA eligibility.

 Teams

 The WHL comprises 23 teams divided into two conferences, making it the largest league in the CHL—the Ontario Hockey League has 20 teams and the Quebec Maritimes Junior Hockey League has 18.
 The WHL has member teams across four Canadian provinces and two American states.
 The Eastern Conference comprises teams from Manitoba, Saskatchewan, and Alberta.
 The Western Conference is made up of teams based in British Columbia, Washington, and Oregon.

-On March 24, 2025, the league announced that it had awarded an expansion franchise to the City of Penticton to begin play in the 2025–26 WHL season; while an application process had begun for an expansion franchise in the City of Chilliwack to begin play in the 2026–27 WHL season.
-The league subsequently announced that the Chilliwack expansion franchise would debut in the 2027–28 season.

 The top eight teams in each conference qualify for the playoffs, with the division winners declared the top two seeds in the first round of the post-season.
 In the playoffs, the four remaining teams in each conference are reseeded by regular season points in the second round.